 Hi!
 I'm Kai-Cheng Yang (杨凯程), the pronunciation is KY-cheng YAHNG.
 You can also call me Kevin.
 I'm a third year Ph.D student in Informatics at Luddy School of Informatics, Computing, and Engineering in Indiana University Bloomington.

-Before joining the Ph.D program at IU, I received my bachelor and master degree in theoretical physics from Lanzhou University in China.
+Before joining the Ph.D program at IU, I received my bachelor and master degrees in theoretical physics from Lanzhou University in China.

 Botometer is a machine learning tool that extracts over 1000 different features from a Twitter account and evaluates its likelihood of being social bot.
 Currently Botometer is handling over 250,000 requests every day and serves as the foundation for many researches.

 BotometerLite is a light version Botometer.
 Using a minimal set of features, BotometerLite can perform bot detection for the Twitter Firehose volume in real time with just a desktop.
 With novel evaluation system and model selection method, BotometerLite is able to achieve comparable accuracy with Botometer.
 Because of the simplified design, it becomes possible to interpret BotometerLite's results.

 BEV is a tool that visualizes the activity of likely bots on Twitter around the 2018 US midterm elections.
 It allows to explore how active bots are on a daily basis in efforts to influence online discourse about the elections.
 It also shows what topics are being targeted by likely bots.